TAD Revolution One / Part 2 - crossover

 Silent Laboratories

 These guys are (by nowadays terms) a sort of loudspeaker start-up.
 Like other 1000 loudspeaker building start-ups around the world, right?
 The passion and dedication that drives most is just one part of the equation, however.
 What makes Silent Laboratories fundamentally different from other non-professional manufacturers, is that their enthusiasm and open-minded approach is always backed by science.
-The roots of Silent Laboratories are in the research labs of Prague’s Technical University (Applied physics).
+The roots of Silent Laboratories are in the research labs of Prague’s Technical University (Applied Physics Dpt).
 No wonder that they refuse accepting some audiophile religions and always look for scientific explanations of how speaker parts interact.
 A good example are complex simulation models of resonances in acoustic systems (for which they build their own software) to foresee changes in behaviour of drivers in speaker baffles.
 This way they avoid the lengthy trial/error process and maximize the success rate.
 To be able to immediately apply the simulations to what they do, they have found out that collaborations with 3rd party providers are often slow and problematic, so they have installed in-house 3-D modelling, printing, milling, and welding capabilities.
 All these are very important as Silent Laboratories specialize in custom-build projects, which is more demanding that designing a one-for-all speaker.
 A high-end manufacturer usually makes some initial decisions, like who will supply the parts, what types of drivers to choose, which cabinet material will be used etc., and then just sticks to it and improves the formula over years.
 Unlike that, Silent Laboratories must accommodate the wishes of their customers, e.g. for the choice of drivers and baffles – be it paper, aluminium, beryllium, diamond, cones, domes, ribbons, small size, big size, ported, closed, and many more.
 The customer knows what he wants in terms of how the finished products should sound (and look like) in his own listening room.
 Like me.
 This level of personalization is not available from any major brand.
 Of course, they have a small catalogue of the ‘factory designs’ to choose from if you don’t have time and patience for the whole development process.
 Even then, you can ask them to customize any off-the-shelf model to your preferences.

 In what they do, the guys from Silent Laboratories are almost fanatical about small details that can – and usually do – make a difference.
 Sometimes too much fanatical and there were moments in the process, when I had to stop them to settle with the first- or second-best solution, rather than trying to embrace the universe of other alternative options which would obviously take months and years to properly test and evaluate.